xaravind/devops-notes-25/Jenkins/Jenkins_intro_2.md

    ```
    JENKINS_URL/job/<job_name>/buildWithParameters?token=<TOKEN_NAME>
    ```
+### 1.3 **Build Trigger Automatically**
+A real-life scenario could be triggering jobs automatically, such as after a deployment is completed.

+- **Trigger Jobs Remotely with Scripts**:
+  - You can use the **remote trigger** mechanism with URLs and tokens to trigger jobs programmatically.
+This is useful for scenarios like:
+    - Testing teams triggering jobs after deployments.
+  - Configure the job with an **Authentication Token**.
+  - Remote teams can then use the token to trigger the job remotely via scripts or webhooks.

+---

 #### 2. **Build After Other Projects are Built (Upstream and Downstream)**
    Configure a job to trigger after other projects are built.
 This is useful for running tests after a build, for example.